Campaign Promises: on a shuttle bus to nowhere - Honi Soit

 The upcoming election is unique.
 With such a small pool of factional left candidates, the board could look very different in Semester 2.
 With that in mind, there are a number of policy promises outstanding that would do a lot to improve the USU.

 1. Transparency: Transparency is one of the USU’s greatest flaws, with perceptions of the student union as being mired by opacity and corporate quibbling.
-A transparency review was commissioned in August last year, the results of which have yet to be released.
+A transparency review was commissioned in August last year, the results of which have yet to be fully approved.
 Candidates should make actionable promises regarding the transparency of the USU and follow them through.
 Some simple things that would make the USU more transparent are the regular uploading of board meeting minutes (we’re still on December right now), the uploading of executive reports and motions to the website, the scheduling of a second round of questions before the board moves in camera, and a committed reduction to in-camera time.

 2. Material and actionable promises: One of Honi’s favourite promises was Ruby Lotz’s infamous $6 garlic and cheese pizza.
 Not because we especially love garlic and cheese pizza, but because it’s highly achievable, actionable from the perspective of a board director, and something people will notice.
-That’s not to say board candidates with big picture promises shouldn’t be considered, but it’s important to promise something that you know can happen for sure.
+That’s not to say board candidates with big picture promises shouldn’t be applauded, but it’s important to promise something that you know can happen for sure.

 3. Language: If you’re gonna promise something, promise it using active language!
 If you can’t do that, then it’s probably not in the purview of the board or a board director.
 So ditch the waffle and promise something which you can “do”, “make”, or “increase”.

-Note: Editor’s note: this article originally stated that Wentworth building was not a USU property.
-The author of this article would like to apologise to Wentworth and assure it that he had meant to take it out earlier.